 - swelling, or edema of the hands and feet

 - a buildup of fluid in the abdomen

 - itchy skin

 An AMA test is used to help confirm a doctor’s clinical diagnosis of PBC.
-An abnormal AMA test alone is not enough to diagnose PBC.
-Your doctor may also order the following tests:
+An abnormal AMA test alone is not enough to diagnose the disorder.
+If this should occur, your doctor may also order more tests, including:

 The AMA test is a blood test.
 A nurse or technician will draw your blood from a vein near your elbow or hand.
-This blood will be collected in a tube.
-It will then be sent to a lab for analysis.
+This blood will be collected in a tube and sent to a lab for analysis.

 Your doctor will contact you to explain your results when they become available.

 You may experience some discomfort when the blood sample is drawn.
 There can be pain at the puncture site during or after the test.
 In general, the risks of a blood draw are minimal.
 Potential risks include: